jrliv/notes/git/README.md

 Click the Copy to clipboard button or select the string and copy it.

-In terminal enter <b>git clone</b> then paste the gists address that was copied previously.
+In terminal enter **git clone** then paste the gists address that was copied previously.

     git clone git@gist.github.com:shaaddresshere.git